- Surgical Correction for Enlarged Earlobes

 What is the reconstruction procedure?

-The earlobe reconstruction procedure is performed under local anesthesia and takes about an hour.
-The type of earlobe repair on the degree of the tear.
-Small flaps may be used at times for redesigning the earlobe in cases where there is a very large tear or if the earlobes are distorted by earlobe gauges.
+The earlobe reconstruction procedure is performed under local anesthesia and the procedure takes about an hour.
+The type of earlobe repair depends on the degree of the tear.
+Small flaps may be used for redesigning the earlobe in cases where there is a very large tear or if the earlobes are distorted by earlobe gauges.
 The healed edges of the enlarged hole or split are removed, and the fresh edges are sutured together.
 Dr. Stanislaw uses very small stitches that are removed after seven days.

 When can I re-pierce my earlobes?

-Dr. Stanislaw can re-pierce the earlobes 6 weeks after the earlobe reconstruction.
+Dr. Stanislaw can re-pierce the earlobes six weeks after the earlobe reconstruction.
 At the time of the re-piercing, patients will bring in a pair of small earrings with posts that are made of good quality stainless steel or gold.
 The posts can not contain any nickel.
 These earrings are left in place for one month.
 After one month, the earrings can be removed and changed.

-With minimal scarring and no downtime, an earlobe reconstruction is the perfect procedure for those who have split or torn earlobes.
+With minimal scarring and no downtime, earlobe reconstruction is the perfect procedure for those who have split or torn earlobes.